Junaidk11/digital_filter_design/README.md

 # digital_filter_design
-Exploring Simple Implementations of Butterworth, Chevyshev I and II.
+Exploring Simple Implementations of Butterworth, Chevyshev I and II using MATLAB.